<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Selective Sentiment

-This dastardly online review scam process involves somehow suppressing negative reviews, while simultaneously exalting only the positive, and is just the type of filtering for which Fashion Nova recently got their hand slapped by the FTC.
+Review suppression: This dastardly online review scam process involves filtering or suppressing negative reviews, while simultaneously exalting only the positive, and is just the type of filtering for which Fashion Nova recently got their hand slapped by the FTC.
 If you choose to filter previous customer sentiment in this way, it results in a non-objective experience for future customers and therefore runs afoul of established guidelines.
 We're better than that.

 Review-Gating